 The NatureServe Canada membership (see below) includes the three SARA responsible federal department, provincial, and territorial governments, and environmental non-governmental organizations.
 Does your organization collect or manage important data related to Canadian species or ecological communities of conservation concern?
 Please contact us to discuss data sharing, partnership and/or membership opportunities.

 39 McArthur Ave, Level 1-1

 2550 South Clark Street, Suite 930

 The first Conservation Data Centre (CDC) in the NatureServe Canada network was established in 1988 through a partnership between The Nature Conservancy, the Nature Conservancy of Canada and provincial governments.
 Each CDC represents one province or territory, with the exception of the Atlantic Canada Conservation Data Centre (AC CDC) that represents the provinces of New Brunswick, Nova Scotia, PEI, Prince Edward Island and Newfoundland and Labrador.

 CDCs undertake biological inventories to document rare species and ecological communities, analyze critical conservation data, provide tailored information products and services, and make their data widely available to the public.
-A CDC serves as the source for reliable and up to date scientific information for the plants, animals and ecological communities within their respective jurisdiction.
+CDCs serve as the official data record for rare and threatened plants, animals and ecological communities within their respective jurisdiction.